 Pluribus Networks deploys our open networking and next-generation software-defined networking (SDN) solutions into many different cloud environments.
-Our Netvisor ONE and Adaptive Cloud Fabric software help simplify operations, improve performance, lower costs and speed agility in cloud deployments.
+Our Netvisor ONE network operating system and Adaptive Cloud Fabric software help simplify operations, improve performance, lower costs, and speed agility in cloud deployments.
 But understanding the nuances of these various “clouds” can be complex – there are many acronyms and terms, and sometimes we can lose our footing.
 This blog attempts to set the record straight on cloud definitions like multi-cloud vs. hybrid cloud and public cloud vs. private cloud and more – while also touching on the adoption status of each of these cloud frameworks.

 Differences Between Public Cloud vs. Private Cloud

-Public cloud, Defined
+Public Cloud, Defined

 This is any data center outfitted with the right software to allow multi-tenant delivery of on-demand services such as infrastructure as a service (IaaS), platform as a service (PaaS), software as a service (SaaS) or the more recent function as a service (FaaS), and in which these services are delivered from shared infrastructure.
 These resources can be spun up in minutes over any network connection, including the internet, and paid for with a credit card if so desired.
 Public cloud has been a hugely successful business, is growing rapidly and is dominated by the hyperscaler market share leaders Amazon AWS, Microsoft Azure, Alibaba, and Google Cloud.
 At the other end of the spectrum is a less well known but rapidly growing segment – regional cloud service providers (CSPs) and specialty cloud service providers.